sa-tre/satre-specification/docs/source/contributing/index.md

 ## SATRE Team Contributions

-SATRE team members are free to contribute to the repo in the same way as any contributor, following the process above.
+SATRE team members are free to contribute to the repository in the same way as any contributor, following the process above.
 The SATRE team is also doing ongoing work to identify the key features of this specification.
 Some contributions by SATRE team members may represent the output of this work.
 Any contribution that represents this work will be explicitly mentioned in the contribution.